Andesine

 Andesine is a silicate mineral, a member of the plagioclase feldspar solid solution series.
-Its chemical formula is (Ca, Na)(Al, Si)_{4}O_{8}, where Ca/(Ca + Na) (% anorthite) is between 30 and 50%.
-The formula may be written as Na_{0.7-0.5}Ca_{0.3-0.5}Al_{1.3-1.5}Si_{2.7-2.5}O_{8}.
+Its chemical formula is (Ca, Na)(Al, Si)_{4}O_{8}, where the ratio of albite to anorthite (Na:Ca) is 50:50 to 70:30.
+The formula may be written as Na_{0.5–0.7}Ca_{0.3–0.5}Al_{1.3–1.5}Si_{2.5–2.7}O_{8}.

 The plagioclase feldspars are a continuous solid solution series and as such the accurate identification of individual members requires detailed optical study, chemical analysis or density measurements.
 Refractive indices and specific gravity increase directly with calcium content.

 It is sometimes used as a gemstone.

 Name and discovery

 Andesine was first described in 1841 for an occurrence in the Marmato mine, Marmato, Cauca, Chocó Department, Colombia.
 The name is for the Andes due to its abundance in the andesite lavas in those mountains.

 In the early 2000s, red and green gemstones began to be marketed under the name of 'andesine'.
 After some controversy, these gemstones were subsequently discovered to have been artificially-colored.